remix-run/react-router/docs/api.md

 </details>

 A `<NavLink>` is a special kind of [`<Link>`](#link) that knows whether or not it is "active".
 This is useful when building a navigation menu such as a breadcrumb or a set of tabs where you'd like to show which of them is currently selected.
-It also provides useful context for assitive technology like screen readers.
+It also provides useful context for assistive technology like screen readers.

 By default, an `active` class is added to a `<NavLink>` component when it is active.
 This provides the same simple styling mechanism for most users who are upgrading from v5.
 One difference as of `v6.0.0-beta.3` is that `activeClassName` and `activeStyle` have been removed from `NavLinkProps`.
 Instead, you can pass a function to either `style` or `className` that will allow you to customize the inline styling or the class string based on the component's active state.